CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## REMEDIES

->Part of the problem in this Chapter 16 is the ability to assess the relevance of the components and functions of Remedies, Damages and Restitution in particular in the case of human/AAS interaction.
-Need to review relevance of the legal codification of concept and sub-process of Remedies, Damages and Restitution in AAS context under AALE process.
-This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently monitor, report the status of performance of AAS and other entities (human included) under its management.
+>Part of the problem in this Chapter 16 is the ability to assess the relevance of the components and functions or _**sub-processes of Remedies, Damages and Restitution in particular in the case of human/AAS interaction.**_ Need to review relevance of the legal codification of concept and _**sub-process of Remedies, Damages and Restitution in AAS context under AALE process.**_ This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently _**self-monitor,**_ report the status of performance of AAS and other entities (human included) under its management.
 This could provide at any moment a clear picture of legal status & consequences of situations with potential outcome of Remedies, Damages and Restitution, for the whole ecosystem.
-As well as risk management measures either A/A or human-directed, to deal with Remedies, Damages and Restitution risk mitigation vs exacerbation of consequences of acts- with attribution to a responsible human looming large.
+As well as _**risk management measures either A/A or human-directed, to deal with Remedies, Damages and Restitution risk mitigation vs exacerbation of consequences of acts- with attribution to a responsible human looming large.**_

 ### § 344.
 Purposes of Remedies